Russell-S-Harper/EXPLORE/README.md

 Run the emulator, then load and run `data.prg` to generate the `explore.dat` data file, and then load and run `explore.prg` to run the demo.
 A word of warning, you'll likely be underwhelmed!
 Once `explore.dat` is created, you don't need to run `data.prg` again, unless you change `«explore-repo»/cx16-v1/data.c`.

-The only control is Q to quit, or you can just wait an eternity for 100 frames to finish.
+The only controls are escape to pause (!) and Q to quit, or you can just wait an eternity for 100 frames to finish.
 Depending on what I'm optimizing, it might print some timing statistics in `clock` units.

 Here's a stunning :wink: [video](https://www.youtube.com/watch?v=TsXz8cJG-AU) of the very simplified demo running at 0.61 s/frame.